Pratik-Khose/AlphaCoders/README.md

 - 📖 **Study Mode:** Engage in an interactive study mode to enhance your learning experience.
 - 🔄 **Dynamic Content:** Enjoy a dynamic platform that adapts to your learning needs.

+## Project Overview
+FlashCardMaster is a versatile tool designed to streamline the flashcard creation and studying process.
+Whether you're a student preparing for exams or someone looking to expand their knowledge, this application is tailored to meet your needs.

+### Why FlashCardMaster?
+- **User-Friendly Interface:** The intuitive design ensures a seamless experience in creating and managing flashcards.
+- **Interactive Study Mode:** Dive into a rich learning experience with our interactive study mode, making learning engaging and effective.
+- **Dynamic Adaptability:** The platform adapts to your learning style, providing a personalized learning journey.

 ## How to Use:
 1. **Clone the Repository:**
    ```bash
    git clone https://github.com/your-username/FlashCardMaster.git